marriaga158/ramroms/README.md

 Node utility to store unzipped ROMs (and any other ZIP archive for that matter) into a RAM disk so that you don't have to have both the zipped and unzipped copies of ROMs sitting around wasting space.

 Currently only designed for Windows.
-You MUST have imdisk installed AND in your path for this to work!
+You MUST have imdisk AND 7zip installed AND in your path for this to work!

 This uses the Z: drive letter by default, and attempts to format it as part of disk creation.
 If you for some reason have a Z drive this will probably wipe that.